SapanJ/docker-django-autodeploy/README.md

 Run shell script in sudo mode=> sudo ./demo.sh

 # What Script [demo.sh] is supposed to do?:
-Install Docker in your machine, if it’s not already there Run Docker services and Docker-Engine, if not already running PULL the Required IMAGE from Docker-Hub, if it’s not available locally RUN Docker Image and maintain the instances according to PORT Auto run gunicorn server to manage production level workload Provide you an <IP: PORT> to access the application
+1. Install Docker in your machine, if it’s not already there.
+2. Run Docker services and Docker-Engine, if not already running.
+3. PULL the Required IMAGE from Docker-Hub, if it’s not available locally
+4. RUN Docker Image and maintain the instances according to PORT
+5. Auto run gunicorn server to manage production level workload
+6. Provide you an [IP: PORT] to access the application

 # Enhancement to the current implementation:
-•	To make it more operative, we can manage the Docker Container through script (example: stop/ shutdown/live status)
+•	To make it more operative, we can manage the Docker Container through script (example: stop/ shutdown/live status).

 •	We can integrate the Clean-Up mechanism for robustness